-If you’ve ever invested in mutual funds, hopefully you have done the math and were appalled by just how much you’re paying in management fees over the course of your life.
-This is why some cost-conscious Canadians have decided to ditch those high-fee mutual funds and take retirement into their own hands by opening a Questrade brokerage account and following a Canadian Couch Potato ETF portfolio.
+This is why some cost-conscious Canadians have decided to ditch those high-fee mutual funds and take retirement into their own hands by following a Canadian Couch Potato approach.

-Before we dive in, here's a bit about Passiv.
+But before we dive in, here's a bit about the Canadian Couch Potato Portfolios.

 Are you sold and ready to get started automating your Canadian Couch Potato ETF portfolio?
 Here's what you need to do.